Orange Couscous Recipe

 - 1/4 cup slivered almonds, toasted

-- 1. In a large saucepan, bring orange juice, water and cumin to a boil.
+- 1. In a saucepan, bring orange juice, water and cumin to a boil.
 Stir in couscous; remove from the heat.
-Cover and let stand for 5 minutes or until liquid is absorbed; fluff with a fork.
+Cover and let stand for 5 minutes or until liquid is absorbed.
+Transfer to a large bowl; cool.